 exists alone and contains everything.
 Everything is.
 There is the part of nature that we perceive, and there is the part of nature that we do not perceive.
 Pan has one visible side and one invisible side.
 Because on this invisible side, you contemptuously throw the word supernaturalism, will this invisible part less exist?
 X remains X. The Unknown withstands your vocabulary.
 To deny is not to destroy.
 Supernaturalism is immanent.
-(PO, 703)
+(PO 703)

-Thus even supernaturalism is natural, immanent, the opposite of transcendent - “Le surnaturalisme, c’est la nature trop loin,” that is to say: supernaturalism is nature too far away (PO, 699).
+Thus even supernaturalism is natural, immanent, the opposite of transcendent—“Le surnaturalisme, c’est la nature trop loin,” that is to say, supernaturalism is nature too far away (PO 699).
 Hugo enables us to understand that there are two bad ways to deal with nature: the first one is to detach a transcendent part; the second one is to reduce nature to its immediate and visible aspect.
-To explain the effect of such a reduction, Hugo uses a marvelous formula: “Vous n’avez pas voulu voir le visage de l’Inconnu; vous verrez son masque (you refused to see the face of the Unknown; you will see its mask)” (PO, 704).
-A too quick reading might make us think that here Hugo opposes nature (the face) and the mask as man-made, in the same way that Romantic writers are supposed to oppose “here” - where we are - and “elsewhere” - another world.
-However, Hugo actually says something very different: he argues that the mask is still an emanation of nature, but in the guise of the denial of its invisible part.
+To explain the effect of such a reduction, Hugo uses a marvelous formula: “Vous n’avez pas voulu voir le visage de l’Inconnu; vous verrez son masque” (you refused to see the face of the Unknown; you will see its mask) (PO, 704).
+A too quick reading might make us think that here Hugo opposes nature (the face) and the mask as man-made in the same way that Romantic writers are supposed to oppose “here” (where we are) and “elsewhere” (another world).
+However, Hugo actually says something very different: he argues that the mask is still an emanation of nature but in the guise of the denial of its invisible part.
 A mask is not absolutely detached from nature, in the sense that a communication between them is still possible.
-That is why Hugo writes, in his poem Ce que dit la bouche d’ombre (What the mouth of darkness says): “le dedans du masque est encore la figure (the inside of the mask is still a figure)” (LC, 365).
+That is why Hugo writes, in his poem Ce que dit la bouche d’ombre (What the Mouth of Darkness Says): “le dedans du masque est encore la figure” (the inside of the mask is still a figure) (Les Contemplations 365).

 Of course, it would be easy to show that Hugo’s writing is haunted by the desire to surpass nature.
-In Magnitudo Parvi, the poet defines contemplation as a way to detach oneself from matter: “contempler les choses, / c’est finir par ne plus les voir.
+In “Magnitudo Parvi,” the poet defines contemplation as a way to detach oneself from matter: “contempler les choses, / c’est finir par ne plus les voir.
 La matière tombe détruite” (to contemplate things, / it is eventually to see them no longer.
-Matter falls apart).
-(LC, 183) But the poem does not finish on these words and Hugo writes: “La matière tombe détruite / devant l’esprit aux yeux de lynx (matter falls apart / before the spirit with the eyes of a lynx)”.
+Matter falls apart) (LC 183).
+But the poem does not finish on these words and Hugo writes: “La matière tombe détruite / devant l’esprit aux yeux de lynx” (matter falls apart / before the spirit with the eyes of a lynx).
 Spirit, Hugo tells us, needs animal abilities to go beyond matter.
-In the same line, even if Hugo, in Ce que dit la bouche d’ombre, associates matter with evil, he adds than a stone is not only a “hideous blind,” but also something “pensif”, pensive, on the verge of thinking (LC, 364).
-“Everything speaks,” Hugo writes, as if the Universe was structured like a language (LC, 362).
+In the same line, even if Hugo, in Ce que dit la bouche d’ombre, associates matter with evil, he adds that a stone is not only a “hideous blind,” but also something “pensif,” pensive, on the verge of thinking (LC 364).
+“Everything speaks,” Hugo writes, as if the Universe was structured like a language (LC 362).
 That is why

-sous ces épaisseurs de matière et de nuit, / Arbre, bête, pavé, poids que rien ne soulève, / Dans cette profondeur terrible, une âme rêve” (roughly speaking: souls of the trees, beasts and cobblestones dream under depths of matter and night) (LC, 371).
+sous ces épaisseurs de matière et de nuit,

+Arbre, bête, pavé, poids que rien ne soulève,

+Dans cette profondeur terrible, une âme rêve

+(souls of the trees, beasts and cobblestones dream under depths of matter and night).
+(LC 371)